jlevy/lft/lft.md

 So what do you do?

-My answer is you should work "bottom up"—that is, you should build small pieces that combine in many ways, including in ways you can't plan for right now.
+My answer is you should work "bottom up"—that is, you should build small pieces that combine in many ways, including in ways you can’t plan for right now.

 If you can build small pieces that combine in many ways, the right combinations and workflows become easier to discover.